WordPress-Phoenix/wordpress-development-toolkit/README.md

 1. Navigate to https://wp.docker/wp-admin/ (ask for login in main channel).

-2. Download and clone this plugin (should NOT be run in production environments on high-traffic servers where performance matters...) into the onecms-docker plugins dir.
+2. Download and clone this plugin (should NOT be run in production environments on high-traffic servers where performance matters...) into the plugins dir.
+Do not try to upload the zip file into the Add New plugin uploader.
+This feature is not supported.

 3. Navigate to Vanilla WP Network.